Tufin/oasdiff/README.md

 See [this](MATCHING-ENDPOINTS.md) to learn more about how oasdiff supports path parameter renaming.

 ## Excluding Specific Kinds of Changes
-You can use the `-exclude-elements` flag to exclude certain kinds of changes:
+You can use the `--exclude-elements` flag to exclude certain kinds of changes:
-- Use `-exclude-elements examples` to exclude [Examples](https://swagger.io/specification/#example-object)
+- Use `--exclude-elements examples` to exclude [Examples](https://swagger.io/specification/#example-object)
-- Use `-exclude-elements description` to exclude description fields
+- Use `--exclude-elements description` to exclude description fields
-- Use `-exclude-elements title` to exclude title fields
+- Use `--exclude-elements title` to exclude title fields
-- Use `-exclude-elements summary` to exclude summary fields
+- Use `--exclude-elements summary` to exclude summary fields
-- Use `-exclude-elements endpoints` to exclude the [endpoints diff](#paths-vs-endpoints)
+- Use `--exclude-elements endpoints` to exclude the [endpoints diff](#paths-vs-endpoints)

 You can ignore multiple elements with a comma-separated list of excluded elements as in [this example](#ignore-changes-to-description-and-examples).
 Note that [Extensions](https://swagger.io/specification/#specification-extensions) are always excluded from the diff.

 ## Excluding Specific Endpoints
 You can filter endpoints in two ways:
-1. By path name: use the `-filter` option to exclude paths that don't match the given regular expression, see [example](#openapi-diff-for-endpoints-containing-api-in-the-path)
+1. By path name: use the `--match-path` option to exclude paths that don't match the given regular expression, see [example](#openapi-diff-for-endpoints-containing-api-in-the-path)
-2. By extension: use the `-filter-extension` option to exclude paths and operations with an OpenAPI Extension matching the given regular expression, see [example](#exclude-paths-and-operations-with-extension-x-beta)
+2. By extension: use the `--filter-extension` option to exclude paths and operations with an OpenAPI Extension matching the given regular expression, see [example](#exclude-paths-and-operations-with-extension-x-beta)

 ## Notes for Go Developers
 ### Embedding oasdiff into your program